 A Moffett truck is a truck-mounted forklift.
 It can perform a number of tasks that regular forklifts can, such as carrying loads, but it is light enough that it can be transported on the back of a truck.
 A major advantage of using a Moffett truck is that it can save money and time as you won’t need to pay to deliver a forklift, as well as the products.

-Forklift training is designed to give students the correct skills and knowledge that they need to be able to safely and efficiently operate the forklift that is used within their chosen training course.
-Furthermore, completing forklift training will show employers that you have the correct training & qualifications as well as helping ensure the safety of other employees in your workplace.
+Our Forklift courses are designed to give students the correct skills and knowledge that they need to be able to safely and efficiently operate a forklift, specific to the machine used within their chosen forklift course.
+Furthermore, completing forklift training will show employers that you have the proper training & qualifications as well as helping to ensure the safety of other employees in your workplace.

-We offer forklift training on five different types of forklift trucks which include Counterbalance, Reach, Pivot-steer, Moffett and Powered Pallet Trucks, all of which have a variety of courses that cater for different skill and confidence levels.
+We offer forklift courses on five different types of forklift trucks, all of which have a variety of courses that cater for different skill and confidence levels.
 The forklifts we offer training on include: